Learn how to support chronic disease management and help prevent secondary conditions and complexity using an a health coaching intervention

 - Professional regulation and discipline in the health sector

-2-hour webinar (Note: Students who have taken this webinar in any of our other health coaching certificate programs may have advanced standing to bypass this component of the program.)
+Note: Students who have taken this webcast in any of our other health coaching certificate programs may have advanced standing to bypass this component of the program.

-This workshop will help you develop your health and wellness business idea in a private practice or within your organization.
-The course will focus on the practical aspects of establishing, maintaining, and growing a health and wellness practice to promote and support support healthier lifestyles, aging, and chronic disease management.
+This webcast will help you develop your health and wellness business idea in a private practice or within your organization.
+The webcast will focus on the practical aspects of establishing, maintaining, and growing a health and wellness practice to promote and support support healthier lifestyles, aging, and chronic disease management.